 Kintor Pharma will start a new journey with its public listing on HKEX.
 We spoke with CEO Dr. Youzhi Tong, Kintor’s indispensable pilot, about his experiences in the turbulent and fast changing decade of new drug development in China.

 Forging ahead during untimely start

 Dr. Youzhi Tong received his Ph.D degree in pharmacology from Cornell University/Memorial Sloan-Kettering Cancer Center, and finished his undergraduate and master’s degree study in the Department of Chemistry at Peking University.
-He established a new drug company, Angion, as the vice president with his department head in 2002, when he was an assistant professor at the Albert Einstein College of Medicine.
+Angion, a new drug company, was established.
+He was as the vice president with his department head in 2002, when he was an assistant professor at the Albert Einstein College of Medicine.
 Dr. Tong resigned and returned home to start a business despite the economic devastation of the 2008 global financial crisis.

 Like the majority of repatriated scientists, Dr. Tong had multiple offers from multinational pharmaceutical companies that would make him the head of R&D. Instead, Dr. Youzhi Tong, together with co-founder Dr. Chuangxing Guo, decided to pursue his dream by creating his own company.
 The two established Kintor Pharma in 2009.